 The Health Care Genetics plan of study is individualized taking into account a student’s prior academic and work experience as well as career goals.

 The plan of study is devised in collaboration with the student’s major advisor and an advisory committee.
+Student enrollment can be part-time or full-time.

 The course table below lists only a sampling of the types of classes available and the course menu changes each semester